logo

 While for the PPF, Partial withdrawals are allowed only up to 50% of the total corpus.
 The withdrawals can only be made after the completion of 5 years of the tenure.
 And, the limit for the withdrawal is restricted to 1 time during each fiscal year.

-Q. Can we avail a loan against NPS and PPF?
+Q. Can we avail of a loan against NPS and PPF?

-A. NPS does not offer the loan facility to its investors.
-While PPF offers the loan facility.
+A. NPS does not offer a loan facility to its investors.
+While PPF offers a loan facility.
 The loan can be availed against the PPF account balance from the third year from the date of investment to the end of the sixth year.
 The loan amount can be extended up to 25% of the total corpus available at the time of taking a loan.

 Q. Is there any tax benefit difference between the NPS and PPF?

-Both NPS and PPF offers tax deduction under the Income Tax Act, 1961.
-In both the account, an investor can avail tax deductions of up to Rs.1.5 lakh per financial year under the Section 80C of the Income Tax Act, 1961.
+Both NPS and PPF offer tax deductions under the Income Tax Act, of 1961.
+In both accounts, an investor can avail of tax deductions of up to Rs.1.5 lakh per financial year under Section 80C of the Income Tax Act, 1961.
 However, the NPS offers additional tax deductions of up to Rs.50,000 under Section 80CCD (1B).

 Also Read: